Today in important news: a documentary is being made about the life of Maya Angelou.

-After the news of Maya Angelou’s death broke this morning, I spent a solid thirty minutes googling the prolific performer.
+After the news of Maya Angelou’s death broke, I spent a solid thirty minutes googling the prolific performer.
 A good way to gauge how unimpressive you are is to skim her Wikipedia page where you will learn that she is not only the author of seven autobiographies and the recipient of over thirty honorary doctoral degrees (I’m still waiting for my college diploma) but she worked closely with Martin Luther King Jr. and Malcolm X in addition to her lobbying for women’s rights.

 She also wrote poetry and plays and she acted.
 But in spite of this, it is a disservice to look exclusively to the written accolades that encompass her life span.